Actually, it's sort of a day of conflict for the media.

 She obviously thinks that all money belongs to Washington and that it's up to her and her buddies to tell people where they can and where they can't go to school.

-And I think if this is what they're going to need raising money every 30 days for if Democrats contribute it, they're going to get exactly what it's costing them it's going to be a giant ripoff at the same time.
+And I think if this is what they're going to need raising money every 30 days for, if Democrats contribute it, they're going to get exactly what it's costing them.

 We'll be back in just a moment.

-If only this were true that's one of these things I see and I say ah please make it true.
+It's one of these things I see and I say, ah, please make it true.

-Unfortunately this is a satire and parody from our buddy Scott Ott at Scrappleface.
+Unfortunately, this is a satire and parody from our buddy Scott Ott at Scrapple Face.

-Senator John Kerry who served in Vietnam announced today that he would back the sale of a British company that manages U.S. Seaports to a state owned firm in the United Arab Emirates only if President George Bush will order the National Security Agency to secretly wiretap phone calls and emails involving Dubai ports world I would say please let it be true.
+Senator John Kerry, who served in Vietnam, announced today that he would back the sale of a British company that manages U.S. seaports to a state-owned firm in the United Arab Emirates only if President George Bush will order the National Security Agency to secretly wiretap phone calls and emails involving Dubai Ports World.

 Please let it actually be an AP story.

-If this is a Senator Kerry quote if an emir in Dubai is talking to an American port manager at the gateway of a major city we want to know why and we can't allow the whiners in the civil rights movement to jeopardize our national security in the name of the so-called right to privacy.
+And we can't allow the whiners in the civil rights movement to jeopardize our national security in the name of the so-called right to privacy.

-Senator Kerry rejected calls for the UAE wiretaps to be approved by the Pfizer court is no we're we're we're not trying to build a legal case we're protecting our homeland from a potential devastating terror strike.
+Senator Kerry rejected calls for the UAE wiretaps to be approved by the FISA court.

-People need to wake up to the fact that we're living in a post-91 world some of these things just disappoint me.
+People need to wake up to the fact that we're living in a post-9-11 world.

 Yes.